 Fortunately, there are four types of extrinsic motivation, and not all of them are created equal.

-When someone is not intrinsically motivated, you can still motivate them effectively knowing which type of extrinsic motivation they have.
+Therefore, even when a person is not intrinsically motivated, you can still motivate them effectively, knowing which type of extrinsic motivation is at play.

 1. External Regulation